ngsankha/pldi-19-artifact/README.md

 CompRDL can be found in the directory `~/rdl/`.
 CompRDL includes within it the comp types we wrote for Ruby's core libraries (corresponding to Table 1 in the paper).
 The Array types can be found in `~/rdl/lib/types/core/array.rb`, The Hash types can be found in `~/rdl/lib/types/core/hash.rb`, the Integer types can be found in `~/rdl/lib/types/core/integer.rb`, the Float types in `~/rdl/lib/types/core/float.rb`, and the String types in `~/rdl/lib/types/core/string.rb`.

 The comp types for database query libraries can be found in a separate directory.
-The comp types for ActiveRecord can be found in FILL IN HERE, and the comp types for Sequel can be found in.
+The comp types for ActiveRecord can be found in `~/db-types/active-record/db_types.rb`, and the comp types for Sequel can be found in `~/db-types/sequel/db_types.rb`.

 Finally, you can find the type checked versions of the six apps used in our evaluations in Section 5 in the following directories: